pestipona/MIT-Capstone-Project-Full-Stack-Banking-Application/README.md

 * **Create** a **mongo database** inside a **docker container** called `afcu-bank`
 * Install **mongodb** should be `version 3.6.2` for this exercise to work

+To get a more detailed list of steps with commands follow this detailed guide [Building the Database](/Docs/Building_The_Database.md).

 ## Technology Used: